As the legal industry rapidly evolves to meet contemporary demands, so too does the terminology we use in our day-to-day work.

 Want to get a step ahead of the industry changes?

-The Master of Legal Business from The College of Law aims to educate legal industry professionals on the business of law and equip them with core skills such as technological adaptation, leadership and workplace design.
+The Legal Business Management subjects from The College of Law aims to educate legal industry professionals on the business of law and equip them with core skills such as technological adaptation, leadership and workplace design.

 You will walk away with a clear strategy to: